kr-colab/disperseNN2/docs/source/usage.rst

 .. note::

    Simulated individuals are sampled near the empirical sample locations.
-Our strategy involves first projecting the latitude and longitude coordinates for each location onto a 2D surface, in kilometers.
+Our strategy involves first projecting the latitude and longitude coordinates for each location onto a 2D surface.
 By default, the projected locations are repositioned to new, random areas of the training map before sampling individuals from those locations; this is making the assumption that the true habitat range is unknown and we want our predictions to be invariant to the position of the sampling area within the greater species distribution.

 ..
 Last, the spatial coordinates are rescaled to :math:`(0,1)`, preserving aspect ratio, before being shown to the neural network as input.

 The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset.
 Independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.

-The preprocessed data are saved in the directory specified by ``--out``; Subsequent outputs will also be saved in this folder.
+The preprocessed data are saved in the directory specified by ``--out``; other analysis outputs will also be saved in this folder.